Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

-He had let Jin Zixun live because Wen Qing had asked him to; because if he had killed an heir to Jin Guangshan in full view of the man and his allies, they would have all been murdered before they could leave the city.
+He had let Jin Zixun live because Wen Qing had asked him to.
+She had told him that if he killed an heir to Jin Guangshan in full view of the man and his allies, they would all be murdered before they could leave the city.

 It did not change how deeply he wanted to have crushed Jin Zixun’s throat under his foot until the man stopped squirming.

 “I’ll do as I told them I would,” he said.